Why everything is earned, not given

 Most people don’t simply hand out success and rewards, especially not those who feel insecure about themselves.

 A lot of people are riddled with insecurities.
-As a result, they don’t want to see other people succeed, even those who are actually worthy.
+As a result, they don’t want to see other people succeed, even those who are worthy.
 Because that would mean they are inadequate, less competent, or too scared to attempt that challenging thing that someone else succeeded at.

 You would be surprised how many people are jealous, angry, and sometimes even vengeful and spiteful at other people.

 That’s why even those who are worthy of success, rewards, and promotion are not always given the appropriate payoff.
 And that’s exactly why it must be earned and taken instead of expecting people to simply give it to you.
-Don’t expect people to just hand it over to you, because not everyone will do so, even if you are deserving.
+Don’t expect people to just hand it over to you because not everyone will do so, even if you are deserving.

 Think of people at your work who perform their jobs to the absolute highest standard, and even more.
 They stand head and shoulders above their coworkers, yet that one employee who sits on their butt all day and does absolutely nothing of worth gets the promotion.

 Think of it from the perspective of the boss.
-In their minds, letting go someone who does their job well is detrimental to the company and makes their job harder.
+In their minds, letting go of someone who does their job well is detrimental to the company and makes their job harder.
 That’s why they want to keep their productive, easygoing employees around, even if they deserve to be promoted.
 Sometimes, life just isn’t fair.

 Success is earned through hard work

 Success is being content with what you’re doing in life, and where you are going.
 And that can only be achieved through continuous mental, and physical self-improvement.
-Reaching the goal itself is not even what brings us the most satisfaction, as many people fall prey to depression and lack of purpose when they finally reach that goal(s) that they’ve been working their whole life for.
+Reaching the goal itself is not even what brings us the most satisfaction, as many people fall prey to depression and lack of purpose when they finally reach that goal(s) that they’ve been working their whole lives for.

 Image of the quote, “respect is something earned, not something given”, written in white letters on a black background.

-Respect is earned, not given, means that respect is a valuable commodity that isn’t given lightly or without reason.
+Respect is earned, not given, which means that respect is a valuable commodity that isn’t given lightly or without reason.

 Respect is also one of those rare things in life that can’t be bought, nor can we force others to respect us.
 That’s exactly why it must be earned due to displaying traits that are desirable such as being honest, hardworking, kind, and assertive.